zembutsu/docs.docker.jp/engine/admin/systemd.rst

    [Service]
    ExecStart=
-   ExecStart=/usr/bin/docker daemon -H fd:// --graph /mnt/docker-data --storage-driver btrfs
+   ExecStart=/usr/bin/docker daemon -H fd:// --graph="/mnt/docker-data" --storage-driver=overlay

 ..
 You can also set other environment variables in this file, for example, the HTTP_PROXY environment variables described below.